Meaningful-Data/sdmxthon/sdmxthon/docs/installation.rst

 Installation
 ************

-To install the library, just run the following command:
+To install the library, just run the following command in a terminal:

 .. code-block:: text